 Insurance means protection against loss.
 It is the process of safeguarding the interest of people from loss and uncertainty.
 It is based on the contract.
 It is a valid agreement that incorporates certain terms and conditions.
 It may be described as a social device to reduce or eliminate a risk of loss to life and property.
 The essential elements of insurance are listed below:

 Insurance is a contract between the insurer and the insured.
-It needs to follow some certain basic principles.
-Every business has their own values and assumptions which play important role in related business.
+It needs to follow certain basic principles.
+Every business has its own values and assumptions which play an important role in related business.
 To run the insurance business effectively, it has its own values, assumptions, and guidelines.
 Such values, assumptions, and guidelines are known as principles.
 The principles of insurance are listed below:

 Business Hub.
 03 01 2015.
 Electronic.
 15 06 2016. http://yourlearningtopics.blogspot.com/2015/01/essentials-of-insurance-contract.html

 Chand, Smriti. your article library.com.
 Since 1998.
 Electronic.
 15 06 2016. http://www.yourarticlelibrary.com/insurance/7-most-important-principles-of-insurance/7536/